Department of Social Policy and Intervention, University of Oxford

-The Department of Social Policy and Intervention is an interdisciplinary centre for research and teaching in social policy and the systematic evaluation of social intervention based in the Social Sciences Division of the University of Oxford.
+The Department of Social Policy and Intervention is an academic department at the Social Sciences Division at the University of Oxford in Oxford, England, United Kingdom.

+It focuses on the research and teaching in social policy and the systematic evaluation of social intervention.
 It dates back to Barnett House, a social reform initiative founded in 1914 by a reform movement clergyman, Samuel Barnett (known as Canon Barnett), becoming a department of Oxford in 1961.

 The department hosts two main research units: the Oxford Institute of Social Policy (OISP) and the Centre for Evidence-Based Social Intervention (CEBI).

 In 2021 Professor Jane Barlow followed Professor Bernhard Ebbinghaus as head of department.

 Research

 The department was ranked first among all social policy departments in the Research Excellence Framework 2014, which assess the research performance of institutions of higher education in the UK, with 79% of its research classified as world-leading.
 The Department of Social Policy and Intervention is a multidisciplinary centre of excellence for research in social policy and the development and systematic evaluation of social interventions.
 Within the department, research is organised around two main units: